-- Over 400 U.S. colleges say on-campus students must get a COVID-19 shot before fall.
+- Over 700 U.S. colleges say on-campus students must get COVID-19 shots by this fall.

-- Most colleges require standard vaccinations but permit medical and religious exemptions.
+- Most colleges require vaccinations but allow exemptions for medical or religious reasons.

-Fifteen states so far — Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Montana, South Carolina, South Dakota, Texas, Utah, and Wyoming — have signed legislation barring COVID-19 proof of vaccination.
-Indiana's attorney general says state universities may require COVID-19 vaccines but can't force students to provide proof.
+Politicians in 20 states so far — Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Missouri, Montana, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, and Wyoming — have signed legislation or executive orders barring COVID-19 proof of vaccination requirements.
+Indiana's attorney general said state universities may require COVID-19 vaccines but can't force students to provide proof.

 All states require colleges to accommodate students who refuse a vaccine for medical reasons.
 Most states — save for California, Maine, Mississippi, New York, West Virginia, and now Connecticut — also allow exemptions for religious reasons.

-While exemptions can be easy to come by, some schools may choose to keep unvaccinated students off campus.
-At Brown University, for instance, students who refuse the COVID-19 shot must file a petition to study remotely or take a leave of absence in the fall.
+Vaccinated students have been promised prizes, greater access to events, and a pass on the mandatory COVID-19 testing that most schools plan to continue this fall.
+Meanwhile, some schools plan to keep unvaccinated students off campus.
+At Brown University, for example, students who refuse a COVID-19 vaccine must file a petition to study remotely or take a leave of absence in the fall.

 What Colleges Require the COVID-19 Vaccine?

 Will the Delta Variant Force Colleges Back Online?